 - Nursing care

-However, the exact type and level of cover available varies according to the policy you choose, so check with your health fund for full details of what is and isn’t covered.
+However, the exact type and level of cover available vary according to the policy you choose.
+Make sure to check with your health fund for full details of what is and isn’t covered.

 What is cardiovascular disease?

 Cardiovascular disease is the collective term used to describe diseases of the heart and blood vessels.
-It includes conditions such as coronary heart disease, heart failure, cardiomyopathy and stroke, and according to the Australian Government’s Department of Health it is the leading cause of death and disease in Australia.
+It includes conditions such as coronary heart disease, heart failure, cardiomyopathy and stroke.

 What are the different types of heart conditions?